RajivP18/SKETCHIT/README.md

-# ✏️ SketchAI — Image to Sketch Converter
+# ✏️ SketchIT — Image to Sketch Converter

 Transform any photo into stunning hand-drawn artwork using OpenCV and Streamlit.